anonymos-saner-2026/scoreflow/README.md

 ## Setup

-1. You need approximately **80-90GB** VRAM.
-You can modify your GPU settings in `./config/config1.yaml`.
-2. Set up your api key in `./config/config2.yaml`.
-If your rate per minute is less than 1000, we suggest lowering the
 3. Download [dataset](https://github.com/yinjjiew/Data/raw/main/scoreflow_data/data.zip) and unzip it in this directory `./`.
 4. To set up the environment, follow these steps: